Yaachaka/C_book_solutions/cknkCh12/cknkCh12Exrc/README.md

 <!-- START: Problem Statement -->

-Modify the `find_middle` function of Scction 11.5 so that it uses pointer arithmetic to calculate the return value.
+Modify the `find_middle` function of Section 11.5 so that it uses pointer arithmetic to calculate the return value.

 <!-- END: Problem Statement -->